British Car Brands (manufacturer car companies, logos)

 Leyland Logo

-Leyland Motors, which was disbanded in 1968, joined the national British Motor Holdings business.
-After the merger, the new structure became known as the British Leyland Motor Corporation.
-When the Leyland company was still independent, it produced buses and cars.
-One of her logos was a blue ring with bridges that converged towards the center to form a circle.
-Inside was a capital letter “L” written in bold italics.
+Leyland Motors, disbanded in 1968, became part of British Motor Holdings’ national business.
+Following the merger, the new entity was named British Leyland Motor Corporation.
+When still independent, Leyland manufactured buses and cars.
+One of its logos was a blue ring with bridges converging toward the center, forming a circle.
+Inside it was a capital letter “L” written in bold italics.

 Alvis